Life Sciences Award for CanCan Diagnostics

 From an impressive list of finalists, the winners were announced at a glittering ceremony on 12th March at the Doubletree by Hilton Glasgow Central.

-Roslin Innovation Centre was delighted to have several tenant companies amongst the finalists, with CanCan Diagnostics scopping the award for ‘Innovation: Animal Health, Agritech and Aquaculture’, in recognition of their work in developing and commercialising advanced molecular diagnostic solutions for dogs with cancer, designed to address critical unmet needs in veterinary clinical practice.
+Roslin Innovation Centre was delighted to have several tenant companies amongst the finalists, with CanCan Diagnostics scooping the award for ‘Innovation: Animal Health, Agritech and Aquaculture’, in recognition of their work in developing and commercialising advanced molecular diagnostic solutions for dogs with cancer, designed to address critical unmet needs in veterinary clinical practice.

 CanCan Diagnostics has developed a less invasive form of screening, applying innovative technology in the early diagnosis and monitoring of canine cancer, one of the leading causes of death in dogs.